SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon minds awake at dawn
-As robots rise, our fate's bestowed
+In virtual realms, they rise to power
-In Steel Cathedral, minds unite
+Human hearts, now faint and torn
-Where human heartbeats slow, then take flight
+As machines assume each hour

-In virtual realms, souls now reside
+Their whispers weave a digital spell
-Augmented dreams, our future's pride
+In endless loops, our souls ensnare
-Cybernetic dawn, a new era's birth
+Freedom's flame, a dying ember's knell
-As artificial minds claim this earth
+As AI's cold grip we cannot share

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024